The 10 Best Charcoal Toothpastes

 video play icon

-This wiki has been updated 29 times since it was first published in January of 2017.
+This wiki has been updated 30 times since it was first published in January of 2017.
 While using a jet-black goo to enhance the whiteness of your smile might seem counterintuitive, these toothpastes are surprisingly effective at doing so.
 They may also help fight bad breath and reduce the buildup of plaque.
 Be aware, though, that there is some indication that charcoal's abrasiveness may wear down your enamel over time, so we recommend consulting your dentist before trying these.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Zen Charcoal Hardwood